Daniel Boulud: Television

-Boulud previously hosted After Hours with Daniel Boulud, a behind-closed-doors look at the late-night dinners by chefs and for chefs.
-The series revealed where chefs go to unwind after service and uncovered the foods they enjoy and cook for each other.
-The first season was filmed in New York City restaurants, and the second, on the West Coast, in Los Angeles restaurants.
-The third season of the show featured restaurants in the New Orleans and Miami culinary scene.
+Boulud previously hosted After Hours with Daniel a behind-closed-doors look at the late-night dinners by chefs and for chefs.

 Boulud has also been a featured chef on Great Chefs television, and appeared in the second-season finale of the Canadian television program Anna & Kristina's Grocery Bag, where his cookbook Chef Daniel Boulud: Cooking in New York City was being tested.
 Boulud appeared as the guest judge along with chefs from his restaurants located in Vancouver: Stephane Istel, executive chef at DB Bistro Moderne, and Dale MacKay, executive chef at Lumière.
 Boulud's cookbook received the "A & K Stamp of Approval" at the end of the episode.

 Boulud appeared as a guest judge in Seasons 1 and 3 of Top Chef Canada.

-Boulud appeared as himself in the television drama series Billions, episode "Flaw in the Death Star," season 3.
+Boulud appeared as himself in the television drama series Billions, episode "Flaw in the Death Star," season 3 and the episode “Napoleon’s Hat” in season 6.
+He also appeared as himself in the third-season premiere of the FX on Hulu comedy-drama series The Bear (2024).

 Community involvement

-Boulud works to support several charities, focusing his efforts on hunger relief and culinary education.
-He has been the board Co-President of Citymeals-on-Wheels since 2003 and hosts an annual gala for the charity each spring.
-This non-profit organization provides home-delivered, nutritious meals to frail, homebound elderly in New York City.
-On 13 April 2008, Boulud hosted an intimate Sunday supper to mark the 10th anniversary of Savoring Citymeals, an annual gourmet event he has hosted since 1998.
+Since 2013, Boulud has been Co-President of Citymeals-on-Wheels, a non-profit organization which provides home-delivered meals to homebound elderly in New York City, and a Board member since 2000.
+Each spring since 1998, Boulud has hosted Sunday Supper gala, an annual gourmet event that has raised over $12 million for the organization since its inception.

 The Daniel Boulud Scholarship Endowment Fund was established by the chef's business partner, Joel Smilow, in 2005.
 The fund provides education enabling promising young American cooks to pursue professional culinary studies in France.

 In 2008, Paul Bocuse asked Boulud to establish a structure for the selection of the Bocuse d'Or Team USA, who, along with Thomas Keller and Jérôme Bocuse form the Board of Directors of the Bocuse d'Or USA Foundation.
 The first Bocuse d'Or USA competition was held in September 2008.